talitz/secured-distribution-rsa-based-implementation/README.md

 The "distributor" also uses a class that implements the functionality of the RSA encryption algorithm, which we implemented in Java class.
 The various microservices talk to each other using the REST API.

-You can run the project in 3 different processes, as Java applications, and you can also pack them in Docker Containers, and run the project in one command using Docker-Compose
+You can run the project in 3 different processes, as Java applications, and you can also pack them in Docker Containers, and run the project in one command using Docker-Compose.

 ### Prerequisites: